Mannatpreet22/CodeQuest/SETUP_CI_CD.md

 - **Staging**: Port 3001 (`/var/www/codequest-staging`)
 - **Production**: Port 3000 (`/var/www/codequest`)

-### What Happens on Each Sync
+### What Happens on Each Deployment
 1. ✅ Code is tested and built
-2. ✅ Updated files are synced to your server
+2. ✅ Docker images are created and pushed to registry
-3. ✅ `docker-compose.yml` is copied to the right directory
-4. ✅ `.env` file is created with environment variables
-5. ✅ You manually run `docker-compose up -d` when ready
-6. ✅ Full control over deployment timing
+3. ✅ Database migrations run automatically
+4. ✅ New containers start alongside old ones
+5. ✅ Health checks ensure new version works
+6. ✅ Old containers are removed (zero-downtime)
+7. ✅ Automatic rollback if anything fails

 ### Monitoring
-- **Manual control** - You decide when to deploy
-- **Easy rollback** - Just run `docker-compose down && docker-compose up -d`
-- **File sync** - Always have the latest code on server
+- **Health checks** on all services
+- **Automatic rollbacks** on failures
+- **Database backups** before each deployment

 ## Files Created